 Scientific value.
 Geothermally-heated ground is included within the Site.
 Several rare species of moss, some unique to the island, colonise the heated soil crust close to the vents, of which only two or three are visible.
 The vegetation is extremely sparse and not obvious, in total encompassing less than c.
 1 m2 in area, and is therefore particularly vulnerable to trampling and over-sampling.
 Structures within the Site include experimental apparatus monitoring long-term ground temperature variations (operated by the Spanish Antarctic programme) and several short metal stakes arranged along the ridgeline near the highest point of the ridge.

 Human impact.
-The non-native springtail Proisotoma minuta is found within the Site C. In recent years, the sparse vegetation, containing rare and very rare bryophite asemblages, has been subject to cumulative human trampling, which has reduced the vegetation cover in the area.
+The non-native springtails Hypogastrura viatica and Proisotoma minuta are found within the Site A. In recent years, the sparse vegetation has been subject to substantial human trampling, which has reduced the vegetation cover in the area.